codingforeveryone/READMEs/JavaScript/ECMAScript 6.md

 Destructuring assignments use a similar syntax to objects and arrays.
 Instead of using the syntax to package data into an object or array, however, they are used to define which elements to extract from a source variable.

 ##### Destructuring arrays
 Variables can be assigned values via destructuring either at declaration or at a later point.
 Variables in a deconstruction assignment can also be assigned default values, in case the value pulled from the array is `undefined`.
+And by omitting a variable name, it is possible to ignore return values that you're not interested in.

 ```javascript
 var baz = [1, 2, 3, 4, 5];